Lavender Cultivation Practices:

-Lavender plant is a perennial flowering aromatic herb or shrub that can reach a height of 40 cm to 80 cm.
-The leaves of Lavender plant are opposite, oblong-linear with small flowers.
-Lavender plant is originated in Mediterranean region.
-To grow this plant you must have a right climate similar to Mediterranean area.
+The Lavender plant is a perennial flowering aromatic herb or shrub that can reach a height of 40 cm to 80 cm.
+The leaves of the Lavender plant are opposite, oblong-linear with small flowers.
+The Lavender plant is originated in the Mediterranean region.
+To grow this plant you must have the right climate similar to the Mediterranean area.
 Lavender can be grown in backyards, pots/containers as well.
 Few dozens of lavender plants growing in the backyard can make you rich.
 The commercial cultivation of Lavender on large scale can fetch crores of rupees.

 In the following sections, let us find more about Lavender Cultivation from seed and cuttings.